brunj7/greetings/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of `greetings` is to say aloha to friend.
+The goal of `greetings` is to say aloha to friend and to be used as a simple package to teach R package development.

 ## Installation